Nate8888/CSPal/README.md

 ### How do I use my own instance of CSPal?

-Follow the instructions on ~todo.md~ to install the dependencies & run our code!
+Follow the instructions on ~todo.md~ (coming soon...) to install the dependencies & run our code!